-This script is a reference pull trigger implementation for External Archive Transfer using pull-archive and edge-content triggers
+The /p4/common/bin/pull.sh is a reference pull trigger implementation for External Archive Transfer using pull-archive and edge-content triggers

 It is a fast content transfer mechanism using Aspera (and can be adapted to other similar UDP based products.)
 An Edge server uses this trigger to pull files from its upstream Commit server.
 It replaces or augments the built in replication archive pull and is useful in scenarios where there are lots of large (binary) files and commit/edge are geographically distribbuted with high latency and/or low bandwidth between them.